Free dual spaces and free Banach lattices: Abstract

 \section{Abstract}

 The relation between the free Banach lattice generated by a Banach space and free dual spaces is clarified.
-In particular, it is shown that for every Banach space $E$ the free $p$-convex Banach lattice generated by $E^{**}$, denoted $\fbp[E^{**}]$, admits a canonical isometric lattice embedding into $\fbp[E]^{**}$.
+In particular, it is shown that for every Banach space $E$ the free $p$-convex Banach lattice generated by $E^{**}$, denoted $\fbp[E^{**}]$, admits a canonical isometric lattice embedding into $\fbp[E]^{**}$ and $\fbp[E^{**}]$ is lattice finitely representable in $\fbp[E]$.
+Moreover, we also show that for $p>1$, $\fbp[E]^{**}$ can actually be considered as the free dual $p$-convex Banach lattice generated by $E$, whereas for $p=1$ this happens precisely when $E$ does not contain complemented copies of $\ell_1$.